Gear, multi-color

 To understand what Rebecca was experiencing, let’s turn to a powerful framework introduced by Britt Frank, MSW, LSCSW, SEP—a veteran clinician, educator, and trauma specialist who helps people create lasting change by understanding their internal systems.

-In her upcoming book, Align Your Mind: Tame Your Inner Critic and Make Peace with Your Shadow Using the Power of Parts Work, Frank reminds us: the mind isn’t a single voice—it’s a team of parts.
+In her book, Align Your Mind: Tame Your Inner Critic and Make Peace with Your Shadow Using the Power of Parts Work, Frank reminds us: the mind isn’t a single voice—it’s a team of parts.

 Some parts are productive—they help us lead, execute, and succeed.
 Other parts are protective—they may push us to avoid discomfort through overworking, procrastinating, or zoning out.
 These parts aren’t trying to sabotage us—they’re trying to help.